 But you just can’t get away from the gulf of intelligence that separates animals and man and the paradox that animals are born equipped to face life immediately while babies are born in the exact opposite situation.
-Babies and children depend on adults, particularly their family to take care of their every need at a young age and they develop their autonomy and independence over a period of years.
+Babies and children depend on adults, particularly their family, to take care of their every need at a young age, and they develop their autonomy and independence over a period of years.
 Why?

 It has been estimated that on average a 4-year-old child asks some 437 questions a day!
-Why do children ask questions, sometimes very deep and astonishing ones.
+Why do children ask questions, sometimes very deep and astonishing ones?
 On the other hand, to our knowledge, animals never ask questions… they certainly do not develop outside of their natural possibilities.

-To be right up front with you I’m not going to answer that question in this post!
+To be right up front with you, I’m not going to answer that question in this post!
 I’ll leave you in suspense… for a reason.
 And that reason is there are umpteen similar questions… many of which are not asked and many which we don’t even think about.
 These are the big fundamental question with life implications.
-In the future, I will answer all these question in our quest for how to have peace and prosperity on Earth.
+In the future, I will answer all these questions in our quest for how to have peace and prosperity on Earth.

-Today is the 20 November, 2014, the 25th anniversary of the ‘Declaration of the Rights of the Child’ adopted in 1989 under the auspices of UNICEF… It is the most ratified treaty of all times with 194 out of 197 ratifications.
-One of those three non-ratifications is the USA although they have signed the Declaration.
+Today is the 20 November 2014, the 25th anniversary of the ‘Declaration of the Rights of the Child’ adopted in 1989 under the auspices of UNICEF… It is the most ratified treaty of all times with 194 out of 197 ratifications.
+One of those three non-ratifications is the USA, although they have signed the Declaration.
 Great advances have been made in child welfare worldwide.
 But much is left undone and in a sad state of affairs.

-We hear about multi-nationals using child-labor in poverty stricken countries to manufacture clothing for capitalistic rich populations, or kids erring in streets and garbage piles to eek out an existence.
-We realize there’s much still to be accomplished for children to simply go through the ‘child experience’ that according to their ‘rights’ are being wronged.
+We hear about multi-nationals using child-labor in poverty-stricken countries to manufacture clothing for capitalistic rich populations, or kids erring in streets and garbage piles to eek out an existence.
+We realize there’s much still to be accomplished for children simply to go through the ‘child experience’ that according to their ‘rights’ are being wronged.

 Ever asked yourself why children need a ‘child experience?’
 Why does it take them about 6-9 months before they can even crawl?
 More months before they can stand up, wobble and then ultimately walk, only to start running circles around you?

 To their credit, UNESCO has dedicated millions of dollars to the distribution of school books in poorer countries to help with education of children.
 But, in countries like Haiti and others where endemic poverty and illiteracy run wild, parents are not capable of using these material aids.
 In Haiti it is estimated that only 20% of teachers are qualified to hold such a position.
-Even in private schools teachers don’t have the level required to take these little ones and prepare them for their adult life.
+Even in private schools, teachers don’t have the level required to take these little ones and prepare them for their adult life.

 In Africa millions of children are affected by war, migration and epidemics (Ebola).
-Even if they are not physical victims they are psychological victims.
+Even if they are not physical victims, they are psychological victims.
 Did you know that if a child’s parents die of a contagious disease, children become collateral victims.
 These orphans are often excluded from the community because of unwarranted fear by the rest of the population that they are also contagious.